verdverm/verdverm.github.io/_sr/04-pge.md

 the value of $p$, and termination criteria be established prior to beginning an equation search.
-% \ken{Has peel count been defined?
-I know what it is, but should do it for the reviewers.}
 Since building blocks are
 generally established by the benchmarks, and stopping criteria are relatively